VitorHugoAntunes/OmniStack11/README.md

 module.exports  = app;
 ```

-Importing from their respective folders the express, cors, celebrate and routes.
+Importing from their respective folders the express, cors, celebrate and routes.<br/>
 And "app.use" is using the imported middlewares.

 ## Routes.js folder